SiegeEngineers/WololoKingdoms/README.md

 	- Genitours and Siege Towers use the old Turtle Ship hotkey that has become free
 	- Camel hotkey for Battle Elephants
 	- Wonder hotkey for Palisade Gates and Feitorias
-- There may be other things not working properly, I will add them to this list when they are reported
+- Everything else should be working identically to the HD version, but it's possible I've overlooked something.

 ## Keep in mind
 The Forgotten team has made a fantastic work with their expansions and, while this is probably not the way they expected their expansions to be played, I hope they can understand that many people are disapointed with the current state of AOE2HD engine.